openshift-cloud-team/aged-machines-pruner/article.md

 [Helm](https://helm.sh/) is a great tool for managing Kubernetes applications which helps to manage complexity and deal with an application lifecycle such as installation, deletion, upgrade, and so on.
-Note, that charts writing is a quite large topic and it would be reasonable to familiarize yourself with [Helm documentation](https://helm.sh/docs/) beforehand.
+Note, that writing charts is a large topic and it would be beneficial to familiarize yourself with the [Helm documentation](https://helm.sh/docs/) beforehand.
-Here I would just briefly touch initial steps of chart development.
+In the following section, we will briefly touch on the initial steps of chart development.

-You could create a chart with `helm init chart` command, which will scaffold a chart template for you:
+We can create a chart with `helm init chart` command, which will scaffold a chart template:

 ```
 chart/